 - lack of conditioning for the muscles in the leg and foot

-- placing excess strain on the Achilles tendon (tendon that connects your calf muscles to your heel)
+- excess strain on the Achilles tendon, the tendon that connects your calf muscles to your heel

 - bone spurs in the heel that rub on the Achilles tendon

-Osteoarthritis is a degenerative type of arthritis that typically begins in middle age and slowly progresses.
-Over time, cartilage between the bones becomes worn down, resulting in pain and stiffness in the joint.
+- Osteoarthritis is a degenerative type of arthritis that typically begins in middle age and slowly progresses.
+Over time, cartilage between your bones becomes worn down.
+This results in pain and stiffness in your joints.

-Rheumatoid arthritis (RA) is an autoimmune inflammatory disease.
-This occurs when the body mistakenly attacks its own healthy tissues.
-RA affects the joints and also destroys cartilage.
+- Rheumatoid arthritis is an autoimmune inflammatory disease.
+It occurs when your body mistakenly attacks its own healthy tissues.
+RA affects your joints and also destroys cartilage.

-Post-traumatic arthritis occurs after an injury to the foot or ankle.
-Stress from the injury can cause joints to become stiff or inflamed, even years after the injury occurred.
+- Post-traumatic arthritis occurs after an injury to your foot or ankle.
+Stress from the injury can cause your joints to become stiff or inflamed, even years after the injury occurred.

-The symptoms of ankle disorders will vary based on the specific type of injury you have.
+The symptoms of ankle disorders will vary based on the specific type of injury.
 Common symptoms include:

 - problems moving the ankle

-- the inability to put any weight on the ankle
+- inability to put any weight on the ankle

 - difficulty walking